MLHale/CYBR8480/modules/hybrid-app-part1/README.md

     rootURL: '',
     locationType: 'hash',
 ```
-We also need to fix one small versioning issue with the current corber version.
-Currently, as of 1.1.13, corber place the www folder in the android project in the wrong spot.
+As of 1.1.13, corber places the www folder in the android project in the wrong spot and you may need to confirm that the files are in the correct place.

 To fix this:
-copy files from `hybridapp/corber/cordova/platforms/android/platform_www/` to `hybridapp/corber/cordova/platforms/android/assets/www/`
+copy any files (if any) from `hybridapp/corber/cordova/platforms/android/platform_www/` to `hybridapp/corber/cordova/platforms/android/assets/www/`

 Now rebuild the app:
 ```